Course Outline

 Auto-scaling the EKS Cluster for Government Needs

-Integrating EKS with a Continuous Integration System for Government Workflows
+Integrating EKS with a Continuous Integration System for Government Processes

 Requirements

-- A foundational understanding of Docker and Kubernetes principles.
+- An understanding of Docker and Kubernetes fundamentals for government use.

-- A general knowledge of web-based software development practices.
+- A general understanding of web-based software development practices.

-- An active Amazon AWS account with a minimum balance of 10 USD.
+- An Amazon AWS account with a minimum balance of 10 USD for resource allocation.

 - Developers